 Why book with us?

-Please be aware of large differences in the qualification of instructors for avalanche courses offered in the market.
-Some instructors who teach the Avalanche Canada format AST 1 course have only the minimum required qualification of a Avalanche Canada level 1 Operations course — not a forecasting course or guide certification.
-Also, group sizes of up to 20 students are common place for avalanche courses.
+Please be aware that there are significant differences in the qualifications of avalanche course instructors.
+Some AST 1 instructors have only the minimum required qualification of an Avalanche Canada Level 1 Operations course — not an avalanche forecasting course or guide certification.
+Also, group sizes of up to 20 students are commonplace in many avalanche courses.

 Here is what we offer

 Our instructors are certified ACMG mountain and/or ski guides or assistant ski guides and Avalanche Canada professional members with at least 10 years of professional experience including operational avalanche forecasting.
 Our field days take place in interesting ski touring terrain in either provincial or national parks.
 Instructors who are not certified ACMG guides will not be able to take you inside any parks.
 Our group sizes do not exceed eight participants, and they are often between four and six, allowing for highly personalized attention.

 Alpine touring (or telemark*) skis and ski boots, or a splitboard